-If you have any questions or you would like to learn more about Study Abroad, stop by Building 21, Room D, or call (305) 284-3434.
+If you have any questions or you would like to learn more about Study Abroad, call (305) 284-3434.
 Also check out the UASP Study Abroad Checklist and information boards, which are located outside of the UASP office.
 For answers to study abroad questions, see Appendix H.